 "Jason?
 Jason are you there!?
 Jason!
-Shit!
+Crap!
 Amy, get in the car!
 Jason didn't take his meds today!''
 Jason’s parents rushed out to the car with Jason’s meds.
 "We've got to hurry, who knows how long we have until it’s too late?!"
 The two sped off.
 When they arrived to where Jason had fallen, he was laying by his bike.
 He appeared to be having a seizure.

 "Thank God we’re not too late!
 Hurry!" said Jason’s father.
 The two got out of the car and ran over to him.
 His father propped him up and put a wedge in his mouth as his mother dropped two red pills along with some water in.

 Almost instantly, Jason stopped shaking.
 He laid there for a few seconds, looking almost lifeless.
 Suddenly, his eyes popped open.
-For for a few moments, they glowed in an odd luminescent Orange.
+For for a few moments, they glowed in an odd luminescent blue.
 His parents were not even fazed, they simply watched as if this was normal to them.

 Jason quickly sat up, gasping for air.
 By this time, his eyes were already back to his normal brown eyes.